Abstractize/drum-midi-remapper/README.md

 ### Adding a New Mapping

-1. Create a new JSON mapping file in the **Services/Resources/Maps/** directory.
+1. Add a JSON mapping file to **Services/Resources/Maps/**
-2. Add your mapping details following the format shown above.
+2. Follow the existing file format for your mapping
-3. Update the mapping enum in `Models/DrumMapType.cs` to include your new mapping.
+3. Update the `DrumMapType` enum in `Models/DrumMapType.cs` to include your new map
-4. Submit a pull request with your changes.
+4. Submit a pull request

-This helps keep all mappings organized and available for everyone.
+---

 ## Related Projects

-- [DryWetMIDI](https://melanchall.github.io/drywetmidi/) - MIDI processing library used by this tool
+- [DryWetMIDI](https://melanchall.github.io/drywetmidi/) — MIDI processing library used by this tool

+---

 ## License